SNAPlabgroup/ANLffr/README.rst

 ANLffr
 ==========

-From the `Auditory Neuroscience Lab at Boston University <http://www.cns.bu.edu/~shinn/ANL/index.html>`_, and the `Systems Neuroscience of Auditory Perception lab at Purdue University <https://engineering.purdue.edu/SNAPLab>`_, a set of tools to analyze and interpret auditory steady-state responses, particularly the subcortical kind commonly known as frequency-following responses (FFRs).
+From the `Systems Neuroscience of Auditory Perception lab at Purdue University <https://engineering.purdue.edu/SNAPLab>`_, a set of tools to analyze and interpret auditory steady-state responses, particularly the subcortical kind commonly known as frequency-following responses (FFRs).
 In particular, the package provides code for multitaper-analysis of spectra and phase locking